digitallinguistics/tools/.github/CONTRIBUTING.md

 - **minor:** when new features are added or removed from individual tools
 - **patch:** when fixes or changes to documentation are made

 [GitHub releases][4] are used to publish releases.
 Only major and minor releases are published.
-Periodically, the `master` branch is tagged for a release, and any changes made since the last release are summarized.
+Periodically, the `master` branch is tagged for a release, and any user-facing changes made since the last release are summarized.
 This automatically publishes the release to [Zenodo][5] for citation and archiving.

 This project uses a simple branching structure.
 For each issue, an issue branch is made from `master`, and then merged back into `master` when the changes are complete.